Jordan King: FIA World Endurance Championship

 King also made his debut in prototype racing in 2019.
 He signed with Jackie Chan DC Racing x Jota for the 1000 Miles of Sebring, the 6th round of the 2018-19 Super Season.
 King secured the LMP2 victory in his first endurance race and subsequently finished the season with the team.
 He competed in his first 24 Hours of Le Mans in June.

 King has competed in two rounds of the 2019-20 Super Season with Team LNT Ginetta Cars in the LMP1 class.

 Formula E

-King has tested Formula E machinery twice, firstly in 2016-17 with Mahindra Racing, and again in a private test with Dragon Racing in 2019.
+King first tested Formula E machinery twice, firstly in 2016-17 with Mahindra Racing, and again in a private test with Dragon Racing in 2019.
 In February 2021, it was announced that King would be taking on a sim and development driver role at Mahindra.
+In April 2023, King would participate in the Berlin rookies' driver test with the team.

+Mahindra Racing (2024)

+King made his debut in Berlin with Mahindra, replacing Nyck de Vries, who missed the event due to a calendar clash with 6 Hours of Spa.